zokam1411/milestone-project-4/README.md

 - On 'Checkout success' page click Home in navbar or use hamburger menu to find home link and clik.

 Result: Using application is very easy.
 User can always locate himself thanks to intelligent page navigation.
 Colors 'catch' user eye and page layout is user friendly.

+#### Registered User:

+1. As a Registered User, I want to have the ability to Login to the site via my registered details.
+- From any page in application locate and click 'Log In' link on top header.
+- On 'Log In' page fill out form with details you provided on registration and click 'Log In' button.

+Result: Log In system works as it should.
+This is thanks to allauth.
+Once user provide correct informations he will be logged in to the app.
+Form validation is provided by allauth.

+2. As a Registered User, I want to be able to change my account password.
+- From any page in application locate and click 'Log In' link on top header.
+- On 'Log In' page click 'Forgot Password?' link.
+- On 'Password reset' page input email you provided on registration and click 'Reset Passwrod' button.
+- On another page you will be informed that password reset link was sent on your email account.
+- Click on the reset password link you've got from ffrcclub@gmail.com
+- On 'Change password' page input your new password and click 'Change Password' button.
+- 'Change password confirmation' page will show up and now you'll be able to login using new password.

+Result: Password change system works as it should.
+This is thanks to allauth.

+3. As a Registered User, I want to be able to comment under individual club news.
+- From any page in application locate and click 'News' link on navbar.
+- On 'News' page click on the post you want to comment.
+- Scroll down to comment section.
+- Write a comment in provided input and click 'ADD COMMENT' button.

+Result: Adding comment works as it should.
+The comment counter increse with every comment.
+Newest comments are on the top.
+Each comment shows author and date created.

+4. As a Registered User, I want to be able to purchase club membership.
+- From any page in application locate and click 'Membership' link on navbar.
+- On 'Membership' page scroll down to membership card and click 'JOIN NOW' button.
+- You'll be redirected to Stripe checkout session.
+- Fill out Stripe form.
+- Once payment is confirmed you'll be redirected to success page.
+- Once Stripe webhook checkout succeed will succeed you'll get email confirmation.
+- From success page click 'BACK TO MEMBERSHIP' page or click 'Membership' link on navbar.
+- On 'Membership' page scroll down to membership card where you'll be able to see that you are a club member.

+Result: Membership system works as it should.
+Once the checkout succeed webhook is confirmed, new Stripe Customer will be created in database with username, stripe subscription ID and stripe customer ID and confirmation email will be send.
+It will also set membership to 'active' in user profile.
+'Membership' page is comunicating with Stripe to check if subscription status is 'active'.

+5. As a Registered User, I want to have a profile page where I can see and update my delivery details.
+- From any page in application locate and click 'My account' dropdown on navbar.
+- Once dropdown menu expands, click 'My Profile'
+- On 'My Profile' page you'll see 'Default Delivery Information' section with form.
+- Fill out form and click 'UPDATE INFORMATION' button.

+Result: Everything works as it should.
+If the user has profile information saved, these fields will be pre populated.
+If the user has not saved profile information previously, the fields appear with their placeholders.

+6. As a Registered User, I want to have a profile page where I can see my purchase history.
+- From any page in application locate and click 'My account' dropdown on navbar.
+- Once dropdown menu expands, click 'My Profile'
+- On 'My Profile' page you'll see 'Order History' section.

+Result: Everything works as it should.
+'Order History' section provides table with: Order Number, Date, Items, Order Total.
+Clicking on the order number takes the user to the 'Order History' page with the informations from 'Checkout success' page.

+7. As a Registered User, I want to write a products reviews.
+- From any page in application locate and click 'Shop' link on navbar.
+- On 'Shop' page choose product you want to review.
+- Click image or title to go to 'Product detail' page.
+- On 'Product detail' page find and click 'Review' tab.
+- Writr a review and click 'ADD REVIEW' button.

+Result: Adding reviews works as it should.
+The reviews counter increse with every review.
+Newest review are on the top.
+Each review shows author and date created.